tumagonx/nwjs_docs_old/App-protocol.md

 It's provided for the ease of migrating files from your web site, e.g. repackage your web site as a node-webkit application.

-Regarding [security](Security), it's treated as local file protocol and have access to Node functionality.
+Regarding [security](Security), it's treated as local file protocol and has access to Node functionality.

 _Example:_